-In general, all employees may be eligible to receive unemployment benefits as a result of job lose or reduced employment However, specific benefits may change from state to state.
-Having basic knowledge of your state’s unemployment laws is important.
+In general, all employees may be eligible to receive unemployment benefits as a result of job loss or reduced employment However, specific benefits may change from state to state.
+Having a basic knowledge of your state’s unemployment laws is important.
 Check your state's Department of Labor website.

 Getting clarity around unemployment guidelines can save you frustration in the future.
 It’s better to review them now and know where to get your questions answered before you need to.

 Choosing the Right Employee Status

 As previously noted, selecting the right employee status for your team members is essential.
 It ensures protection from legal backlash and penalties imposed by the Department of Labor.
 More importantly, proper classification of your positions helps to make create the staffing structure your organization needs to effectively and efficiently run the business.